 The U.S. Constitution may seem like a dusty, dry document with no relevance to people’s lives today.
 Now, members of the UNC Charlotte community have a chance to regain the knowledge that was lost after that test - and to gain a better understanding of the Constitution’s impact on our lives, at the University's annual Constitution Day event.

 The UNC Charlotte Botanical Gardens produces the podcast “The Plants We Eat.”
 English professor Alan Rauch has created “Air-udition.”
 Both are entries in the Queen City PodQuest, sponsored by NPR affiliate WFAE.

 Public sector managers face specific challenges that differ from those of people working in the for-profit arena.
-To address these challenges, UNC Charlotte’s Master of Public Administration Program and the University’s Continuing Education Office are launching the MPA Public Management Academy Professional Development Certificate program in spring 2017.
+To address these challenges, UNC Charlotte’s Gerald G. Fox Master of Public Administration Program and the University’s Continuing Education Office offer the MPA Public Management Academy Professional Development Certificate program.

 UNC Charlotte, Gaston College, Rowan-Cabarrus Community College Grow Collaboration, With NIH Support

 A new collaborative effort called the Bridges to Baccalaureate Program is designed to help students at UNC Charlotte, Gaston College, and Rowan-Cabarrus Community College complete undergraduate biomedical degrees and, ultimately, succeed in biomedical careers.
 The initiative is made possible through support from the National Institutes of Health, with funding expected to total $1.37 million over five years.